Missouri State University: Jane A. Meyer Carillon

 The Jane A. Meyer Carillon is located in the center of the Missouri State University campus, at the southwest corner of the Duane G. Meyer Library.
 It was dedicated on April 13, 2002.
-The total weight of the 48 bronze bells and cast-iron clappers is 32,000 pounds, with the largest bell weighing 5,894 pounds, or nearly three tons.
-The complete carillon and its supporting tower structure weighs 2.5 million pounds.
+The total weight of the 48 bronze bells and cast-iron clappers is 32,000 pounds, with the largest bell weighing 5,894 pounds.
+The complete carillon and its supporting tower structure weigh 2.5 million pounds.
 Funds for the purchase of the bells and keyboard and for the construction of the tower were provided by Ken and Jane Meyer, longtime friends of the university and supporters of the arts.
 Jane Meyer was a former organ student of the MSU Department of Music.
-The carillon's 48 bronze bells, cast-iron clappers and keyboard were purchased from and installed by Royal Eijsbouts, a prestigious bell making firm from the Netherlands.
+The carillon's 48 bronze bells, cast-iron clappers, and keyboard were purchased from and installed by Royal Eijsbouts, a prestigious bell-making firm from the Netherlands.
 The carillon plays the standard Westminster chime sequence every 15 minutes, with the first of the hourly bells marking the exact start of each hour.
 The department of music also coordinates and presents special concerts throughout the year.

 Juanita K. Hammons Hall for the Performing Arts

 Juanita K. Hammons Hall for the Performing Arts is a 2,220-seat center located in the northwest corner of the campus.
-Juanita K. (as referred to by locals) not only hosts the university's music, dance and theatre department performances, it is home to the Springfield Symphony Orchestra.
+Juanita K. (as referred to by locals) not only hosts the university's music, dance, and theatre department performances, but it also is home to the Springfield Symphony Orchestra.
 It is the Springfield area's major performance hall and presents a regular schedule of national touring companies and prominent individual performers.
-The hall includes multi-level boxes and moveable orchestra pit; spacious backstage facilities with individual, crew and chorus dressing rooms, cast lounge, green room, loading dock and break areas; an expansive multi-level lobby; public and private reception areas; full-service front-of-house, technical and support staff offices; an on-site computerized box office; and a 5-level parking garage adjacent to the building.
+The hall includes multilevel boxes and moveable orchestra pit; spacious backstage facilities with individual, crew, and chorus dressing rooms, cast lounge, green room, loading dock, and break areas; an expansive multilevel lobby; public and private reception areas; full-service, front-of-house, technical and support staff offices; an on-site computerized box office; and a five-level parking garage adjacent to the building.